 Why is the elf bigger than the door?

 Elves can change size to be able to carry out different tasks.

 An alternative explanation is the door is just a portal so as long as they touch the door they are transported back to the North Pole.

 Why does my friend not have an elf door?

 Not all elves use a door, they can all make their way back to the North Pole each night, some elves just like a short cut.

 Why are there Elves and Elf Props In Shops?

-When we first started we had to be creative in what we’d used for the elf, now official and non official elves are in the shops and it’s harder to stop the children spotting everything.
+When we first started Elf on the shelf we had to be creative in what props we used, now official and non official elves are in the shops and it’s harder to stop the children spotting everything.